-Each year on the Saturday closest to Flag Day (June 14th) the City of Quincy pays tribute to Old Glory with the Quincy Flag Day Parade & Celebration.
+Each year the City of Quincy pays tribute to Old Glory with the Quincy Flag Day Parade & Celebration.

 Started over 60 years ago by Koch Club founder, the late Richard J. Koch, the Quincy Flag Day parade is the longest-running parade of its kind in the nation.

-The 1.2 mile parade steps-off at 7 p.m. at the intersection of Coddington and Hancock Streets and proceeds north on Hancock Street to Merrymount Parkway, disbanding at Pageant Field.
+The 1.2 mile parade steps-off at the intersection of Coddington and Hancock Streets and proceeds north on Hancock Street to Merrymount Parkway, disbanding at Pageant Field.

-The celebration portion of the evening held at Pageant Field following the parade consists of a flag raising of an impressive 30' x 60' version of Old Glory, a fly-over, a patriotic medley, presentation of awards to the parade grand marshal and the recipient of the Richard J. Koch Youth Service award capped off by a dazzling 30 minute fireworks display over Black's Creek.
+The celebration portion of the evening is held at Pageant Field, following the parade.
+It consists of the raising of an impressive 30' x 60' version of Old Glory, a fly-over, a patriotic medley, the presentation of awards to the parade grand marshal and the recipient of the Richard J. Koch Youth Service award.
+The celebration is capped off by a dazzling 30 minute fireworks display.